nmn-pandey/brain-tumour-segmentation/readme.md

-# Brain Tumor Segmentation Project README
+# Enhancing Brain Tumor Segmentation in Multi-modal MRI Images

 This repository contains the code implementation of my Master's dissertation project at Brunel University London.
 The project focuses on developing advanced methods for automated segmentation of brain tumors from multimodal MRI scans by integrating modern mechanisms like Attention, Multi-Objective Losses and Swin Transformers into the traditional convolutional neural networks (CNNs) based U-Net architecture.
 Key challenges addressed include localizing indistinct tumor boundaries, handling class imbalances in medical datasets, and efficiently capturing global context.
 This work integrates attention mechanisms, multi-scale deep supervision, multi-objective loss functions, and Swin-Transformers into CNN-based architectures.